-Sussi Trampedach was born in an artistic world where both her parents lived in work in art and culture.
+Sussi Trampedach was born into an artistic world with both of her parents living in a world of art and creativity.

 Sussi Trampedach uses events in the surrounding world in her art, often the close encounter between people, and she describes her style as figurative contemporary art with a critical twist.

 Sussi Trampedach works on canvases, on which a Veronaglit mass is first laid, which is sanded after drying.
 The figure or figures are then sketched out, after which the actual painting process with acrylic paint begins.
 Then leaf silver, gold and copper are applied, and finally the works are varnished in selected places, which gives the images an elegant, sparkling sheen.

 Sussi tells that she experiences humans as refined animals, with the same drives and needs as the fauna of the world.
 That her figures are often people with animal features, dressed in beautiful robes, is no coincidence.
 Sussi Trampedach also deals with fashion and clothing design, and there is inspiration to be found in the glossy fashion magazines.
 On the canvas, it turns into glamor at a very high level with a challenging, gifted twist.

 Sussi Trampedach's works contain many contradictions.
 Love and hate, power and powerlessness, insecurity and anxiety are just some of the emotions that Sussi Trampedach tries to illustrate.
 She does it in her very own way, where the output becomes a provocative, multi-faceted beauty.
 Although her works in no way seem tutty, there is a devilish immediacy that is extremely captivating.